bjtrost/TCAG-WGS-CNV-workflow/README.md

 * SV.py: Custom library of python functions for representing SVs/CNVs.

 ## Commands (designed for the user to execute commands one-by-one)
-* commands.sh: a list of commands for running BWA, GATK, etc.
+* commands.sh: a list of commands for running BWA and the CNV-detection algorithms